Broker Check

 Once you know the items in your estate and what they’re worth, you need to know whose name is on each item.

-Second, if you will be awarded an asset that isn't in your individual name, you need to know so your attorney can draft the language of your divorce decree appropriately.
+Second, if you are awarded an asset that isn’t in your individual name, you need to know so you can factor in the process to get the asset titled in your name into your decision making.

 You can figure out how an asset (or liability) is titled most easily by looking at an account statement.

-In the case of a home or vehicle, look at the deed or title document, respectively.
+In the case of a home or vehicle, look at the deed or title, respectively.

-In some cases, you may have Separate Property, which can be property you acquired before your marriage or by inheritance.
+In some cases, you may have Separate Property, which can be property you acquired before your marriage, by inheritance, or through a personal injury settlement.

-Consult your attorney about what, if any, items on your Inventory could be marked as Separate.[6]
+Consult your attorney about what, if any, items on your Inventory could be claimed as Separate.[5]

 By this point, you’ve listed each asset (or liability), assessed its value, understood whose name is on it, and clarified whether it’s Community Property or Separate Property.

-Now, we are ready to divide the pie.
+Now, we are ready to divide things up.

 Think of your estate as a whole pie cut up in slices that represent each item on your Inventory.

-Some slices are large (your home, savings account, etc.) and some are smaller.
+Some slices are large (your home, retirement account, etc.) and some are smaller.

-When you are done dividing, the total of all slices allocated to each of you should be equal.
+When you are done dividing, the total of all slices allocated to each party are typically equal.

 One party may have one very large pie slice, while the other has lots of little slices — but the total size of the slices allocated to each party will be roughly equal.